Thad Bosley: Playing career

 He appeared with two division champions, the Brewers and the Cubs.
 Both teams lost their respective League Championship Series, however, so Bosley never played in a World Series.
-Bosley played fourteen major-league seasons, appearing in 784 games with 1,581 at-bats, a .272 batting average and 20 home runs.
+Bosley played 14 major-league seasons, appearing in 784 games with 1,581 at-bats, a .272 batting average and 20 home runs.

 Coaching career

 Bosley was a coach for the Oakland Athletics from 1999 to 2002.
 During the 2008 and 2009 seasons Bosley served as an assistant coach and then as the head coach for the baseball team at the now defunct Bethany University in Scotts Valley, California.
 Bosley was announced on June 24, 2009, as the head coach at Southwestern College in Phoenix, Arizona.
 After one season at Southwestern, Bosley accepted the hitting coach vacancy for the most recent American League champion, the Texas Rangers on November 23, 2010.
-He was fired as the Rangers hitting coach on June 8, 2011.
+The Rangers fired him on June 8, 2011.

 Personal life

-Bosley was briefly a member of a funk group called Ballplayers which featured former Major League Baseball journeyman Lenny Randle.
-Some of their music can be heard on a compilation called "Family Album", which was released in 2010 on the DC-based music label, People's Potential Family.
+Bosley was briefly a member of a funk group called Ballplayers which featured former MLB journeyman Lenny Randle.
+Some of their music can be heard on a compilation called "Family Album", which was released in 2010 on the D.C.-based music label, People's Potential Family.